Click on the links below to learn more!

 Once one is a trial member, there are lots of interesting things to do.
 And they are assigned a member buddy to help them through the process.
 We have many committees, so this person will attend at least one meeting of each committee to decide where their interest lies.
 They get to attend financial, governance, cooperative, and systems and operations workshops.
 This trial membership can last anywhere from 3-9 months.

 Once one has gone through trial membership and has decided they really do want to be an owner, they post another letter expressing their intent to be a member.
 The board of directors will interview them again and make a recommendation to membership.
 Then membership will interview them and vote on whether or not they believe this person is ready to become a worker-owner.

 Our current member fee is $1800.
-This money comes out of each semi-monthly paycheck at $37.50 for two years, or until paid off.
-Of course, there’s always the option to ask our Finance Coordinator to take more money out of your paycheck to pay off the member fee more quickly.
+This money comes out of each paycheck until its paid off.
+Of course, there’s always the option to ask our Finance Coordinator to take a check to pay off the member fee more quickly.
 Once the member fee is paid in, members earn 5% interest on that fee until they resign from membership.

 From Casa’s inception in 1985 until 2001, Casa operated using the consensus decision making process, which requires all owners to agree to make a change.
 Around 2001, membership reached a high of 45 owners and cooperative education began to fall away.
 Some of the owners at the time are reported as having difficult personalities, and power plays during member meetings were common.